The Ethel Walker School

-The Ethel Walker School, also commonly referred to as “Walker’s”, is a private, college preparatory, boarding and day school for girls in grades 6 through 12 plus postgraduate located in Simsbury, Connecticut.
+The Ethel Walker School, also commonly referred to as "Walker's", is a private, college preparatory, boarding and day school for girls in grades 7 through 12 plus postgraduate located in Simsbury, Connecticut.

 History

 Founded in 1911, the school was one of the first college preparatory schools for girls in the United States.
 The school sits on 175 acres (0.71 km2), abutting 425 acres (1.72 km2) of preserved land.
-The area is surrounded by forest and residential areas.

 The Ethel Walker School was originally located in Lakewood, New Jersey, before being moved in 1917 to its present location on the former Dodge Estate in Simsbury, Connecticut.
-The school's founder, Ethel Walker, was interested in creating one of the first girls' college preparatory schools, as an alternative to the finishing schools that were then in vogue for upper-class girls.

-Curriculum

-Academics at Walker's include many advanced, skills-based courses.
-Class sizes are small and many classrooms are set up in a style to encourage conversation and communication.
-The Ethel Walker School's symbol is the sundial, although for athletics Wally the Wildcat has been adopted as a mascot.
-The school's motto is Nullas Horas Nisi Aureas which translates to "Nothing But Golden Hours".

-Arts

-The arts are an integral part of the curricular and co-curricular content at the school, with choices including oil painting, drawing, pottery, sculpture, digital photography, theatre, music and dance.
-Performing arts groups perform regularly both on and off campus.